eiBrunaSilva/Profeta-Diario/README.md

 ---

-Made with 💕 by Bruna Silva e Vinicius Moura 👩‍💻 👨‍💻
+Made with 💖 by Bruna Silva👩‍💻